steveklabnik/frappuccino/README.md

 .map(:pushed => 1, :default => 0)
 ```

 You can also register callbacks to a Stream.
-These will executed for
+These will be executed for
 each event that occurs in the Stream:

 ```ruby